Altar

 An altar is a table or platform for the presentation of religious offerings, for sacrifices, or for other ritualistic purposes.
 Altars are found at shrines, temples, churches, and other places of worship.
-They are used particularly in paganism, Christianity, Buddhism, Hinduism, Judaism, modern paganism, and in certain Islamic communities around Caucasia and Asia Minor.
+They are used particularly in Christianity, Buddhism, Hinduism, and modern paganism.
 Many historical-medieval faiths also made use of them, including the Roman, Greek, and Norse religions.

 Etymology

 The modern English word altar was derived from Middle English altar, from Old English alter, taken from Latin altare ("altar"), probably related to adolere ("burn"); thus "burning place", influenced by altus ("high").
 It displaced the native Old English word wēofod.

 Altars in antiquity

+In antiquity, altars were used for making sacrifices to deities; this could include both libations and animal sacrifice.

+In Ancient Roman religion, altars were often inscribed with the donor's name and the deity to whom the altar was dedicated.
+One of the most important surviving Roman altars is the Ara Pacis, dedicated by Augustus Caesar at the beginning of the Pax Romana to the goddess of peace, Pax.

 Judaism

 Altars in the Hebrew Bible were typically made of earth or unwrought stone.
 Altars were generally erected in conspicuous places.
 The first altar recorded in the Hebrew Bible is that erected by Noah.
 Altars were erected by Abraham, by Isaac, by Jacob, and by Moses.

 After the theophany on Mount Sinai, in the Tabernacle—and afterwards in the Temple—only two altars were used: The Altar of Burnt Offering, and the Altar of Incense, both near where the Ark of the Covenant was located.

 The remains of three rock-hewn altars were discovered in the Land of Israel: one below Tel Zorah, another at the foot of Sebastia (ancient Samaria), and a third near Shiloh.